macwinnie/wordpress-db-phinx/README.md

 ```

 The static function `static::basePath()` can be used to get your Plugin absolute path on the webserver – and will also check if the Phinx config file is present in the base directory of your Plugin.

+## Folder structure

+Your Database migrations shall reside within `db/migrations`, Database seeds within `db/seeds` as childpath of your WordPress plugin.

+Phinx takes over creation of paths as you follow the [official documentation](https://book.cakephp.org/phinx/0/en/commands.html).
+The `phinx` executable can be found in `vendor/bin/phinx` as you install this helper library via `composer`.